Abdel-Majed Abdel Bary: Arrest and death

 On 21 April 2020, he and two other collaborators (Abderrezak Siddiki and Kossaila Chollouah) were arrested in Almería, Spain, in an operation led by the Spanish police and the National Intelligence Centre (CNI), who were aware that they had arrived on Spanish soil illegally in a dinghy on 14 April.
 Officers analyzed their social media and identified Siddiki ordered delivery food to Cádiz Street, where they arrested them.

-On 12 July 2023, he was put on trial in Soto del Real, Madrid on charges related to membership of ISIS as well as using online scams to raise funds for terrorist activities.
-He denied all charges.